We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-While most reviewers claim that the lenses are comfortable (and well-priced, depending on where you buy them), note that the color enhancement may be more subtle than you were hoping for.
+While most reviewers claim that the lenses are comfortable (and well-priced, depending on where you buy them), note that the color accentuation may be more subtle than you were hoping for.
 You can visit the Alcon try-on widget to take a look at how different colors might look on you before you purchase.

 In general, you shouldn’t purchase colored contacts without first talking with and getting a prescription from your eye doctor.
 They can give you input as to whether colored contacts are right for you.